Post job

-Below we've compiled a list of the most important skills for a locomotive engineer.
-We ranked the top skills based on the percentage of locomotive engineer resumes they appeared on.
+Below we've compiled a list of the most critical locomotive engineer skills.
+We ranked the top skills for locomotive engineers based on the percentage of resumes they appeared on.
 For example, 13.4% of locomotive engineer resumes contained safety procedures as a skill.
-Let's find out what skills a locomotive engineer actually needs in order to be successful in the workplace.
+Continue reading to find out what skills a locomotive engineer needs to be successful in the workplace.

 1. Safety Procedures